If you want to learn to fly in the UK, you may find the following links useful:

 If you want to learn to hang glide then your best bet is to go to a BHPA registered school.
 The BHPA maintains a list of all registered schools in the UK along with appropriate contact information; this is the best starting point.
 The next step is to research your chosen school a little.
 Find out what sites they use and do they have sites suitable for all wind directions?
 How much do they charge (daily or a flat fee for the entire course)?
 If possible, see if you can get recommendations from someone (you may find there is a local hang gliding club that may help here), some schools are much better than others!

 Next, decide what time of the year you would like to learn.
-Generally the summer months are better when learning to fly in the UK, although some schools now run trips abroad during the winter months.
-Consider the fact that Hang Gliding is weather dependent, and although you may decide to take a week off work to do your course, you may find that the weather will not be suitable for some of those days (have a 'B' plan if you do this… that bedroom that needs redecorating?).
+Generally the summer months are better when learning to fly in the UK, although some schools run trips abroad during the winter months.
+Consider the fact that Hang Gliding is weather dependent, and although you may decide to take a week off work to do your course, you may find that the weather will not be suitable for some, or possibly all of those days (be prepared for this and have a 'B' plan; home DIY, places to visit?).
 Alternatively you could learn at weekends, but be prepared for a much busier school, and of course, that bad weekend weather!
 If opting to learn overseas, make sure you have appropriate insurance (the schools may only cover themselves).

 If you're unsure of the sport perhaps try a day's taster.
 Most schools run a taster day where you can try it out then decide if it's really for you.
 Generally, the taster day is day one of the Elementary Pilot course.
 Any reasonable school will use your payment from the day's taster towards your Elementary Pilot course if you continue your training (ask your chosen school about this).